ME-Catalyst/IIoT/README.md

 # Industrial IoT Data Pipeline

-Production-ready Node-RED flows that collect IO-Link telemetry, enrich it with contextual metadata, and deliver normalized metri cs to an InfluxDB + Grafana observability stack.
+Production-ready Node-RED flows that collect IO-Link telemetry, enrich it with contextual metadata, and deliver normalized metrics to an InfluxDB + Grafana observability stack.

 > **No Warranty or Liability** – Provided “as-is,” without warranty of any kind.